eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ./gradlew :launcher:shadowJar
 ```

+Copy registration service client-cli jar which should be located at `<Registration-Service-root-folder>/client-cli/build/libs/registration-service-cli.jar` into MVD at folder location `<MVD-root-folder>/system-tests/resources/cli-tools`.
+If required then update copied jar file name to `registration-service-cli.jar`, full path will be `<MVD-root-folder>/system-tests/resources/cli-tools/registration-service-cli.jar`.
+This `registration-service-cli.jar` will be used by `cli-tools` docker container to execute the `Registration Service` commands.

 From the `MVD` root folder execute the following commands to set the `Registration Launcher` path environment variable and start `MVD` using the `docker-compose.yml` file.

 > Note that the value of the path is relative to the build system and is only here for example.
 You **will need to change this**